python-postgres/fe/postgresql/documentation/driver.rst

  ``Statement.declare(*parameters)``
   Create a scrollable cursor with hold.
 This returns a `postgresql.api.Cursor` ready for accessing random rows in the result-set.
-Applications that use the database to support paging should use this method to manage the view.
+Applications that use the database to support paging can use this method to manage the view.

  ``Statement.close()``
   Close the statement inhibiting further use.